tonygustafsson/cryptolib.info/docs/index.md

 Here you will find information about specific currencies, the technology behind them, about [exchanges](/market/exchanges.html) and [trading](/market/trading).
 You will also find information about [terminology](/terminology.html) and how you can find more useful information.

 You can also find this website and all information below on [GitHub](https://github.com/tonygustafsson/cryptolib.info).
+We also welcome you as a contributor to the project.
 If you want, you can [donate](/donations.html) a satoshi or two to encourage the site's survival and development.